pmcinnis263/challenge/README.md

 The `hashing` approach is what has been retained for use with `run.py`, but I left the the generally useful KMeans text clustering class I wrote in `source/cluster.py` (using this this requires you `pip3 install -r source/cluster_requirements.txt`).

+##### Hashing procedure:

+1. parse `product.txt` and `listings.txt`, converting and sanitizing any provided JSON keys
+2. hash the `products` into a dictionary keyed by `manufacturer` : `model` , any `products` with un-hashable model names are saved to `unhashed_products.json`
+3. match `listings` into `products`, store any unknown matches by key `unknown`, later dump them to `unmatched_listings.json`
+4. filter out matched, hashed `listings` by `-s` standard deviations from the median, converting costs to a fixed currency at current date using the `CurrencyConverter` library, and dump these outliers to `outlier_listings.json`

+---

 ### KMeans
 `sci-kit` learn is packed with tools for analyzing data, so I started looking at what tools were available to solve this kind of 'matching' problem.